EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

     | remote_ids  | https://aai-dev.egi.eu/oidc/     |
     +-------------+----------------------------------+

-Create a group for users coming from EGI CheckIn, usual configuration is to have one group per VO you want to support.
+Create a group for users coming from EGI Check-in, usual configuration is to have one group per VO you want to support.

 ::